linsalrob/PhiSpy/README.md

   - 8. my_status: status of each gene based on random forest;
   - 9. pp: classification of each gene based on their function;
   - 10. Final_status: the status of each gene.
 For prophages, this column has the number of the prophage as listed in prophage.tbl above;
    If the column contains a 0 we believe that it is a bacterial gene.
+Otherwise we believe that it is possibly a phage gene.

 If we can detect the _att_ sites, the additional columns will be:
   - 11. start of _attL_;